 Have you ever gone back and made one of those recipes?

-Join with our group of literature-loving food bloggers this August as we explore books for foodies that will whet your imagination AND your appetite – novels and memoirs with recipes right inside the text!
+Join with our group of literature-loving food bloggers as we explore books for foodies that will whet your imagination AND your appetite – novels and memoirs with recipes right inside the text!

-Each post will contain a review and one of the included recipes so you can really get a taste for the book.
+Each post contains a review and one of the included recipes so you can really get a taste for the book.
 And you’ll get to experience the dishes that are part of someone else’s story, whether true or fictional.

 Please comment if you’ve read or cooked from any of these books, or if you have recommendations of your own we could incorporate in future Novel Recipes series!